lkster/model-typescript/README.md

 Just to mention, for this case we don't need also to handle cloning value of `createdAt` as `Luxon.DateTime` is immutable.
 Reference in our new cloned model won't affect any data in previous one.

-Btw. if you make property as type of some `MutableModel`, it will be frozen with it's `freeze` method.
+Btw. if you'd make property as type of some `MutableModel`, it will be frozen with it's `freeze` method.
 More about it under.

 ## Mutable Model